+Co- Director

-Co- Director Email: pelagia.goulimari@ell.ox.ac.uk
+Email: pelagia.goulimari@ell.ox.ac.uk

-Dr Goulimari is available every Friday, 4pm during term (venue to be confirmed) to discuss your progress or any other matters relating to the course.
+Dr Goulimari is available during term to discuss your progress or any other matters relating to the course.
+Please email Dr Goulimari directly if you wish to arrange for an online meeting.